veronicatesei/hcl-universal-orchestrator-chart/README.md

         kubectl create namespace <uno_namespace>

 ### Creating the Secret

 If you already have a license, then you can proceed to obtain your entitlement key.
 To learn more about acquiring an HCL Universal Orchestrator license, contact HWAinfo@hcl.com.

 Obtain your entitlement key and store it on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 Using a Kubernetes secret allows you to securely store the key on your cluster and access the registry to download the chart and product images.

-1. Access the entitled registry.
-Contact your HCL sales representative for the login details required to access the HCL Entitled Registry.
+1. Access the entitled registry with your OIDC credentials after being accepted into the beta program.
 2. To create a pull secret for your entitlement key that enables access to the entitled registry, run the following command:

          kubectl create secret docker-registry -n <uno_namespace> sa-<uno_namespace> --docker-server=<registry_server> --docker-username=<user_name> --docker-password=<password>